Kisuke-CZE/Palma_2_Pro-tips/README.md

 - Immediately release power button and press and hold VolUp + VolDown until you see device is recognized by computer.
 Then release buttons.

-- Now you will be able to flash backup and restore device
+- Now you will be able to flash backup and restore device functionality

 >[!WARNING]
 >For some reason I encountered behavior that even after restore Palma refused to boot.
-Setting active boot bartition to secondary and then back was needed.
+Setting active boot partition to secondary and then back was needed.
 >Can be done this way:
 >```
 >edl --loader=palma2pro.bin setactiveslot a